2i2c-org/docs/admin/monitoring/reporting.md

 ## Generate a CSV file

-1. Click on the three dots {icon}`material-symbols:more-vert`, in the top-right corner of the panel you wish to generate a CSV file for.
+1. Click on the three dots {icon}`material-symbols:more-vert` in the top-right corner of the panel you wish to generate a CSV file for.
 1. From the dropdown menu select {icon}`octicon:info` {gui}`Inspect > Data`.
 1. Click on the {gui}`Download CSV` button to download the data as a CSV file.